auth0/docs/articles/videos/get-started/10-logout.md

 Auth0 also maintains a session for the user and stores their information inside a cookie, this is the *Auth0 Session Layer*.
 This layer is used so that the next time a user is redirected to Auth0 for login the user's information will be remembered.
 You can log users out of the Auth0 session layer by redirecting them to the Auth0 logout endpoint so Auth0 can clear the (single sign-on; SSO) cookie.

 The last session layer is the *Identity Provider Session Layer*, for example, Facebook, Google or an Enterprise SAML provider.
-When users attempt to sign in using any of these providers, and they already have a valid sign-in (with whichever provider they choose) they will not be prompted again to sign in - though they may be asked to give permission to share their information with Auth0 and, in turn, your application.
+When users attempt to sign in using any of these providers, and they already have a valid sign-in (with whichever provider they choose) they will not be prompted again to sign in&mdash;though they may be asked to give permission to share their information with Auth0 and, in turn, your application.
 It is not necessary to log the users out of this session layer, but you can use Auth0 to force the logout if required.

-Logging out of your Auth0 Session Layer will require you to redirect the user to `https://<YOUR_CNAME or YOUR_TENANT.auth0.com>/v2/logout` - typically performed via use of the appropriate method in the Auth0 SDK for your technology stack.
+Logging out of your Auth0 Session Layer will require you to redirect the user to `https://<YOUR_CNAME or YOUR_TENANT.auth0.com>/v2/logout`&mdash;typically performed via use of the appropriate method in the Auth0 SDK for your technology stack.
 This will clear your Auth0 session.
-You will also want to add a query parameter for that request called `returnTo` - this parameter should contain a URL that has been pre-registered and protects you against open redirect attacks.
+You will also want to add a query parameter for that request called `returnTo`&mdash;this parameter should contain a URL that has been pre-registered and protects you against open redirect attacks.
 </details>

 <details>